NetworkBlockDevice/nbd/doc/proto.md

   *length* MUST be 4 + (a positive integer multiple of 8).
 This reply represents a series of consecutive block descriptors where the sum of the length fields within the descriptors is subject to further constraints documented below.
-This chunk type MUST appear exactly once per metadata ID in a structured reply.
+A successful block status request MUST have exactly one status chunk per negotiated metadata context ID.

   The payload starts with: